 Ombudsmen work primarily in situations in which a power struggle exists among different parties.
 It is common in the United Kingdom and some surrounding areas for ombudsmen to settle disputes between businesses and consumers of products; when there is a complaint against a large company, for example, an ombudsman must mend the difference in power (large corporation versus an individual with a problem or complaint) to reach a peaceful agreement between both parties.
 The tactics used to settle dis

 Resolve conflicts, disputes, or problems.

 Serve as a trusted source of information.

 Reestablish relationships between groups or individuals.

-Key Stats for Ombudsman
+Job Satisfaction for Ombudsman

-Rated 5 out of 5
+4.5 out of 5